niharhEAVR/Cohort-3.0-Webdev/class_20/01_notes/04_useref_useeffect.md

-### oen benefif ot useRef that react understands that we used a useRef and it will stop re-rendering
+### One benefit of useRef that react understands that we used a useRef and it will stop re-rendering

----

 `useRef` does not work like `useEffect`, but they can complement each other, especially when working with `setInterval` or similar side effects.